portworx/lcfs/docker.1.12/README.md

 For restarting from scratch, stop docker, unmount lcfs, zero out first block (4KB) of the device and repeat above steps.

+**NOTE**: This driver does not work with docker 1.12 currently.
+See JIRA bugs LCFS-10 and LCFS-15.